nurk/kitchen_timer/README.md

 This switch toggles the display to show the timer and the measured temperature.

 ### Loud / Quiet
 I bought cheap buzzers on amazon and they all seem a bit different.
-Some are quiet some are loud.
+Some are quiet and some are loud.
 Because I was tired of changing the inline resistor for the buzzer I added a toggle to switch between two values.
-One a louder, the other is quieter.
+One is louder, the other is quieter.

 ### Reset long press
 Because you can fully turn off this device a way was needed to set the time for when you turn on the device.
 The chance of you needing a timer of 0 minutes and 0 seconds is very slim.

-After setting a time you can long press the **Reset** button until you hear a second beep and the set time will store.
+After setting a time you can long press the **Reset** button until you hear a second beep and the set time will be stored.
 When cycling the power the stored time will be loaded.

 ### Start/Stop long press
 When you long press the **Start/Stop** the letter `A` will appear and you will have entered the setup menu.
 After releasing the **Start/Stop** button you will see `A5.
 0`.
 Clicking the **Start/Stop** button will cycle through the menu items: